matejcik/bitcoinformats/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 3.6 and 3.7.
-Check `Travis`_
-   and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for Python 3.6 and up.
+Check `Travis`_ and make sure that the tests pass for all supported Python versions.

 .. _Travis: https://travis-ci.org/matejcik/bitcoinformats/pull_requests